-The Department of Molecular, Cellular, and Biomedical Sciences administers four graduate programs that provide broad training in:
+The Department of Molecular, Cellular, and Biomedical Sciences provides exciting opportunities for research in these areas, and administers six graduate programs that provide broad training in:

 - Biochemistry (M.S. and Ph.D.)